orhunguven/vagrant/Readme.md

 During this process, ansible will download and configure all your needs.
 You don't have to do anything.

 Go to your localhost:8080 via your browser, and you will see the https://github.com/orhunguven/example.git repository is running here.
-If any code change happens in this repository, just apply vagrant relaod --provision command.
+If any code change happens in this repository, just apply vagrant reload --provision command.
 You'll get fully updated new version on your browser.